-An inexperienced stylist may not take shrinkage into account, resulting in a cut that’s much shorter than intended.
-If this happened to you, learn how to grow 4c hair here.
+- An inexperienced stylist may not take shrinkage into account, resulting in a cut that’s much shorter than intended.

 Look for salons that explicitly offer “curly haircuts,” “natural curl haircuts,” and “dry haircuts.”
 These signs point to a staff that understands how to bring out natural curls.